matrix-org/matrix-spec-proposals/proposals/3968-poorer-features.md

 in case the event contains an entity with a level under 0.
 Receiving servers may hide such events from their clients.

+If more than one `m.room.event_features` state events are present in a room, clients should consider the lowest value of each of the desirability levels they define.

 ### Format of `m.room.event_features`